OlehKniaziev/ananas/README.md

 # Ananas
-Ananas is an implementation of a custom lisp dialect. **NOTE**: the project is unfinished, so expect bugs, inconveneinces, and lack of features.
+Ananas is an implementation of a custom lisp dialect.
+This is a second iteration of my previous project [kokos](github.com/OlehKniaziev/kokos). **NOTE**: the project is unfinished, so expect bugs, inconveneinces, and lack of features.

 ## Quick start